Teach with Code.X

 Program Travel

+Our in-person programs include Albania, Ukraine and the West bank.
 All program-related room and board, meals, and transportation on-the-ground are covered.
 You will be reimbursed for approved airfare and travel insurance to/from your teaching location, typically up to $1500.

 What You’ll Bring